Optimal payoff under Bregman-Wasserstein divergence constraints

 In real-world investment contexts, investors commonly encounter constraints on fund allocation.
 For instance, shareholders of an investment company often seek a balance between risk and return, whereas a supervisory authority of a pension fund prioritizes the fund's ability to meet participant obligations.
 Additionally, asset managers frequently establish a benchmark when engaging with clients, striving to outperform it without significant deviation.
 Moreover, within Markowitz's seminal mean-variance framework, additional constraints are typically imposed on the composition of buy-and-hold portfolios to ensure ``reasonable'' allocations.
 As a consequence, various studies have delved into optimal payoff selection under diverse constraints.
 However, the majority of these works predominantly tackle distributional constraints of the payoff itself, rather than exploring the behaviour of payoffs in relation to benchmarks.
 For instance, \cite{basak2001value} derive the optimal payoff for an EUT maximizer under the constraint of maintaining the Value-at-Risk (VaR) within acceptable limits.
 Other studies in this realm include \cite{wei2021risk}, \cite{cuoco2008optimal}, and \cite {chen2024equivalence}.

 In this paper, we examine the optimal choices for an EUT investor who is concerned about the deviation of their payoff from a specified benchmark.
-Related problems has been investigated in \cite{pesenti2020portfolio} and \cite{jaimungal2022SIAM}.
-The former considers Yaari investors and used (among other constraints) the 2-Wasserstein distance to measure divergence while the latter focuses on RDEUT and the $p$-Wasserstein distance.
+Related problems have been investigated in \cite{pesenti2020portfolio} and \cite{jaimungal2022SIAM}.
+The former considers Yaari investors and uses (among other constraints) the 2-Wasserstein distance to measure divergence while the latter focuses on RDEUT and the $p$-Wasserstein distance.
 The $p$-Wasserstein distance arises as the solution to the Monge-Kantorovich optimal transport (OT) problem with the \textit{symmetric} cost function $c(z_1,z_2) =|z_1-z_2|^p$.
 Thus positive deviations (gains) from a benchmark are penalised to the same extent as negative ones (losses)\footnote{Other research that has addressed optimal payoff choices under symmetric distance constraints include works by \cite{Bernard_Moraux_Rueschendorf_Vanduffel_13}, \cite{ruschendorf2017}, and \cite{he2021optimal}.}.